 Note: See appendix for definition of Adjusted EBITDA and Gross EBITDA Margin and a reconciliation to GAAP financials.
-(1) Guidance as of April 2019 (2) Excludes pass-through electricity fees and thirdparty rail transportation costs.
-(3) Actual distribution of \$0.2703 per common unit.
-Distribution prorated from the closing of the Partnership's initial public offering on April 10, 2017 and equates to the minimum quarterly distribution of \$0.3000 per unit on a full-quarter basis.
-(4) Implied nominations are based on MVCs at 80% updated at year-end 2018.
+(1) Guidance as of July 2019 (2) Based on Adjusted EBITDA attributable to Hess Infrastructure Partners - 2019 Guidance basis, as of July 2019.
+Does not include HIP Water business (3) Excludes pass-through electricity fees and third-party rail transportation costs.
+(4) 2017 distribution prorated from the closing of the Partnership's initial public offering on April 10, 2017.
+(5) MLP Distributions for 2019 shown on illustrative basis reflecting 15% LP DPU Growth target (6) Implied nominations are based on MVCs at 80% updated at year-end 2018.
 Nominations based on actual and expected operational, industry and market conditions and other assumptions at the time of nomination and may be adjusted up or down on an annual basis.
 As a result, these amounts may not reflect forecasted or actual throughput volumes in any particular period.
-(5) Based on Adjusted EBITDA attributable to Hess Infrastructure Partners - 2019 Guidance basis, as of April 2019.
-Does not include HIP Water business.